 Like all projects, external projects require an examiner from the UU/UMCU and the approval from the Board of Examiners.
 Your examiner and supervisor host institute both need to sign the General application form and the Internship contract.

 Besides approval from the Board of Examiners many things need to be arranged.
-Start by reading the GSLS Checklist Going Abroad for an overview of all aspects you should think of while organising your research project abroad.
+Start by reading the GSLS Checklist Going Abroad for an overview of all aspects you should think of while organising your writing assignment abroad.